delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Okay, what if we get given some new data and we want to sort this appropriately?

-We need to assume that the linked list is already sorted ascendantly, and we want to insert a node in the proper position.
+We need to assume that the linked list is already sorted ascendingly, and we want to insert a node in the proper position.

 If the list is empty OR the first element (head.data) is larger than what we want to insert (node.data) we should put the new node as the head of the list.